samathaluca/fallen/README.md

 ![Recovery recipe image](static/images/FryingPan.png)

-## Aim
+## Project purpose

+To help suffering addicts with the knowledge gained by people who have walked a mile in their shoes, by presenting stories written by those who have broken free from the grip of addiction.

-Create an App to help connect still suffering addicts (users), who are searching for real life experience and advice about how to stop, with methods (recovery recipes), in the form of stories from addicts who have recovered (user/contributors).
+Knowing that the therapeutic of one addict helping another is without question, this project was developed to create an App to help connect still suffering addicts (users), who are searching for real life experience and advice about how to stop, with methods (recovery recipes), in the form of stories from addicts who have recovered (user/contributors).
 Both users and user/contributors will have the option to add their story.
 The data collected from these real life stories will be studied to determine patterns that lead to, fuel and arrest recovery.

 The term addict is used to describe the user who has a psychological and physical inability to stop consuming a chemical, drug, activity, or substance, even though it is causing psychological and physical harm.
 The different types of addiction options currently added are:
 1. Alcohol
-2. Prescription drugs
+2. Legal Drugs
 3. Illegal drugs
 4. Food
 5. Sex/Porn
 6. Gambling
 7. Exercise
-8. Obsession with health
+8. Illness
 9. Attention
-10. Physical self harm
+10. Self-harm
-11. Toxic relationships
+11. Toxic-bonds
 12. Violence
-13. Social Media
+13. Social-Media
 14. Gaming
 15. Spending
-16. Horoscopes/Psychics
+16. Psychics
 17. Chatlines
 18. Fantasy
 19. Gossip/Drama
-20. Materialism/Image
+20. Image
 21. Other

+### Project purpose summary

+- Help addicts (user) recover
+- Help addicts (user/contributors) who have recovered to feel gratitude.
+Gratitude and helping others promotes good mental health and less likelihood of relapse.
+- Collect data that may be useful towards improving recovery rates.

 ## Quick guide
+#### Home Page
 - **Tell your story** invites users to do just that.
 - **Recovery Stories** links to step by step solution/identification guide presented as a list of collapsible questions and answers.
 - **Share you recovery** links to a form for contributors to create a recovery story.
 - Once shared each recovery story is presented in three formats
     1. Within the list of recovery stories
-    2. On home page as a small card with image, alias amd addiction type.
+    2. On home page as a small card with image, alias and habit.
-    3. A single story is presented on a single page following the view story link in each card on the home page.
+    3. A single story is presented on a single story details page reached by following the view story link in each card on the home page.
-- **Soul searching** links to an extensive survey questionnaire to gather data.
+- **Gratitude list** is offered as a tool for contributors.
+- **About Us** Explains who is collecting the data, what it will be used for and why it is being collected.
-- From the **admin only** link in the footer recovery stories can be edited or deleted.
+- From the **Admin only** link in the footer, recovery stories can be edited or deleted on the **Edit and Delete** page.
-- **A gratitude list** is offered as a tool for contributors.

-### Project purpose

-- Help addicts (user) recover
-- Help addicts (user/contributors) who have recovered to feel gratitude.
-Gratitude and helping others promotes good mental health and less likelihood of relapse.
-- Collect data that may be useful towards improving recovery rates.
+- The **View Story** link in the story cards on the home page the **story** page

+#### Further pages
+- The 'Dig Deeper' button on the **About Us** links to a **Soul Searching** page to an extensive survey questionnaire to gather extra, useful data.
+- The Edit button on the **Edit and Delete** page links to the **Edit a recovery share** page.

 ## UX